titon/framework/docs/en/packages/common/index.md

 # Common Package #

 The common package is a collection of interfaces, traits, and abstract implementations for common patterns and use cases.
-Some of the functionality found in this package are annotations, memoization, instantiation, mutable APIs, and much more.
+Some of the functionality found in this package are annotations, memoization, instantiation, mutability, and much more.

 ### Requirements ###